buildpacks/community/GOVERNANCE.md

 For more information, see the [RFC Repo](https://github.com/buildpacks/rfcs/blob/main/text/0108-governance-component-maintainer-role.md#how-it-works)

 #### Contributors
-Contributors are those who make regular contributions to a team (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.) and are therefore granted additional permissions (triaging issues, merging approved PRs, pushing to non-protected branches) that support those activities.
+Contributors are those who make regular contributions to a team (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.) and are actively participating in the community (e.g., through Slack or community meetings).
+They are granted additional permissions (triaging issues, merging approved PRs, pushing to non-protected branches) that support those activities.

 New contributors may be self-nominated or be nominated by existing contributors, and must be elected by a super-majority of the team’s maintainers.
 Likewise, contributors may resign or can be removed by a super-majority of team maintainers.